 There’s two main arguments why I don’t think the teething necklaces should be used.

-One of the top items on many new parents’ to-buy list is a nappy bag.
+One of the top items on many new parents’ to-buy list is a nappy or diaper bag.
 It can shine like a beacon of hope against the fear that having a baby will mean you can never leave the house again.
-With a nappy bag you can hit the streets, hit the road, hit the town!
+With a nappy or diaper bag you can hit the streets, hit the road, hit the town!
 Most people with whom I’ve worked nappy bags three or four times the size of their baby and filled to the brim.

 I’ve already written about paring down your nappy bag so you don’t carry around more than you need.
 If you lessen the amount of stuff you bring with you on baby outings, then do you still need an expensive and large specialised nappy bag or just….you know… a bag?